 Priority will be given to existing pupils transferring from Year 11 who meet the entrance criteria.
 Admission to the Sixth Form will be as a result of applicants accruing at least 33 points from their best six GCSE, BTEC or CNAT grades.
 Short course GCSEs may be included within this calculation but at half value i.e. a 7 grade in RS would count as half a grade at 3.5 points.
-Applicants must also achieve an absolute minimum of grade 4 in GCSE Mathematics and English Language.
+Applicants must also achieve an absolute minimum of grade 4 in GCSE Mathematics and either English Language or English Literature, and one of these subjects must be a grade 5.